loftninjas.org: home of bryan mclellan, aka btm + btmspox <firstname.lastname@example.org>

 Social NetworkingI believe we can combine information with technology to make our lives better in interesting and useful ways.
 Thus, the internet knows a lot about me.
 Some parts of it are a bit old, while other parts may let you know what I'm up to right now.
 Consider this the index to a hall of mirrors.

 PersonalIt is commonly accepted among people that aren't fools that you can build better systems in the open than behind closed doors.
 You have to be able to gracefully accept criticism and have patience for misunderstanding, but the ends justify the means.
 If you have gotten this far and are still interested in learning more about me, I keep my personal journal open to the public.
+It's been pretty stale since I met my partner and we take care of each other pretty well.

 While I've decided that the cost of any consequences there are to my openness are worthwhile, I can't make that decision for other people in my life.
 Accordingly, names are often reduced to a single character and as I know many people, this habit provides adequate ambiguity.
 Of course such writing is usually spurred by emotion and ends up lacking context, so I would recommend consuming it through a lens of humility.